 It is classical dance which also originates from Kerala.
 The word Mohini means a maiden who attracts or fill desire on the onlooker.
 This format is similar to bharatnatyam.
 The movements are graceful like Odissi and the costumes are attractive.
 It is a solo dance.

-The maestros of this dance are – Guru Bipin Sinha, Jhaveri sisters and T Nadia Singh.
+Some popular artists of this dance are – Guru Bipin Sinha, Jhaveri sisters and T Nadia Singh.

 It is dance drama of Andhra Pradesh.
 Kuchipudi derives its name from a village Kuchelapuram.
 It closely resembles Bharatnatyam.
 However its movements are much faster and style is free.

 Famous Kuchipudi dancers – Bhavana Reddy, Kaushalya Reddy, Raja and Radha Reddy and Yamini Reddy.